WHATS HOT

 Adulthood

 As an adult, you would assume that your foot has fully grown by now.
 Nevertheless, in the coming years the feet will tend to spread even more than they did when you were younger.
-The ligaments and tendons will become slacker as the years pass by, and this our feet to become flatter, wider and longer.
+The ligaments and tendons will become slacker as the years pass by, and this causes our feet to become flatter, wider and longer.
 Weight gain can add additional pressure to the foot and ankle area too because of its weight causing one’s gait to be modified.

 Instability during walking is caused by lax foot and ankle joints.
-Even when you’ve lost the swelling, the excess weight carried around during your pregnancy can permanently flatten your foot causing it to increase in .
+Even when you’ve lost the swelling, the excess weight carried around during your pregnancy can permanently flatten your foot causing it to increase in size.

 The Elderly

 In old age, the feet continue to change.
 However, rather than getting softer and more squishy, this can cause some of your muscles to weaken.
-This is because the tendons tighten with age, making it difficult for your to move the muscles around – which in turn makes them much weaker than before.
+This is because the tendons tighten with age, making it difficult for your body to move the muscles around – which in makes them much weaker than before.
 This can be minimized or prevented by wearing shoes that offer solid support and stability when walking.

 Corns, calluses and hammertoes are generally caused by constant pressure on one’s feet.
 This pressure can be caused by the long-term wearing of high heels.
 Tightening of ligaments and tendons can lead to constant discomfort and even stress on your ankle bones.
-Muscles throughout the body need to be properly exercised in order to stay healthy and alert, especially if you’re on growing old gracefully!
+Muscles throughout the body need to be properly exercised in order to healthy and alert, especially if you’re planning on growing old gracefully!

 Our feet go through a lot.
-From the moment they touch the floor in the morning to the very end of our days, they are constantly running here and there to us make it through the day.
+From the moment they touch the floor in the morning to the very end of our days, they are constantly running here and there to help us make it through the day.
 Learn more about them so that you will be able to take proper care of them and give back so that they can stay healthy and strong through all your life stages, for many years to come.

 Previous Article